rgov/sqlite_protobuf/README.md

 The return type of this function depends on the underlying field type.
 Messages are returned serialized.

 Enum values are returned as integers.
-The special child `.name` will return the name of the enum value.
+The virtual child `.name` will return the name of the enum value.
 If multiple aliases exist for the value, the first one will be returned.
-The special child `.number` also exists but is the same as omitting it.
+The virtual child `.number` also exists but is the same as omitting it.

+Negative indexes are allowed.
 If an index is out of bounds, the function returns `null` rather than throwing an error.

-If a field is optional and not provided, the default value is returned.
+If a field is optional and not present, the default value is returned.
+For an optional message field that is not present, `null` is returned regardless of the subpath; an optional child's default value is not considered.

 ### protobuf\_load(_lib\_path_)